Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Conclusion

-Like \cite{fehrgoette}, we therefore rely on a randomized controlled trial rather than an observational or correlational design.
-Treatment status was determined by a coin toss and assigned to participants in front of them, and causal effects were estimated using prespecified analyses.
-Combined with sales data from both before and after the intervention, this design gives us confidence that our findings reflect true labor-supply responses to temporary wage changes.
+Like \citet{fehrgoette}, we rely on a randomized controlled trial rather than an observational or correlational design.
+Combined with sales data from both before and after the intervention, this design lets us attribute the changes in observed labor supply to the bonus rather than to background trends.
 A further advantage of our setting is measurement.
 In many observational contexts, distinguishing time spent actively working from time spent taking breaks or running personal errands is difficult, which can complicate interpretation and potentially contribute to differences across studies.
-Our study mitigates this concern by relying on a clearly defined bonus window and objective, transaction-based measures of output—verified Swish sales—tied directly to seller behavior.
-The RCT structure, together with the revealed-preference nature of our data, therefore offers a clean and credible test of income targeting in labor supply decisions.
+Our study mitigates this concern by relying on a clearly defined bonus window and objective, transaction-based measures of output, namely verified Swish sales.
+The RCT structure, combined with the revealed-preference nature of our data, provides a credible test of labor-supply responses to a temporary wage change in this setting.